nexgen999/gbe_fork/Readme_release.txt

 Would be: steam_settings\http\en.wikipedia.org\wiki\Main_Page
 The Main_Page file would contain the data returned by the steamHTTP api when it tries to access: https://en.wikipedia.org/wiki/Main_Page
-An example that was made for payday 2 can be found in steam_settings.EXAMPLE
+An example that was made for payday 2 can be found in steam_settings.EXAMPLE To allow external downloads which will be stored in this steam_settings\http folder copy the http_online file from the example folder to the steam_settings folder with .EXAMPLE removed from the file name.

+Avatar:
+Copy a PNG or JPG image to your Goldberg SteamEmu Saves\settings or steam_settings folder and name it account_avatar You can also set a default profile picture for users who are missing one by copying a similar file called account_avatar_default
+For games that do not work with avatars you can place a disable_account_avatar.txt file into the steam_settings folder.
+You can find examples in steam_settings.EXAMPLE

+Server browser:
+Create a text file called serverbrowser.txt with a list of ips in the Goldberg SteamEmu Saves\7\remote folder. serverbrowser_favorites.txt and serverbrowser_history.txt are also stored in this folder.
+Best to keep amount of servers to a low since server browser is not threaded yet and will cause the game to freeze for a bit while refreshing.

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.